yene/netmanage/README.md

 # netmanage

-Check devices in lan and wake them up.
+Ping and wakeup devices in lan.